Volume Indicator: How Pro Stock Market Analysts Use It

 Try TradingView Free

-Warning: Some volatile stocks show a lot of price gaps.
-While price gaps might sound good when they gap upwards, if they gap down against you, then they are terrible.
+Warning: Some volatile stocks show many price gaps.
+While price gaps might sound good when they gap upwards, they are terrible if they gap down against you.
 Avoid stocks with any history of strong negative gapping, as gaps do not allow you to sell at the price you want to.

 Volume is important, and reading it should become second nature.
 When searching for winning stocks, we should ideally look for stocks with increased volume to have a better chance of a quicker, less risky win.